PashaIanko/PashaIanko.github.io/_posts/2023-05-19-covid-project.md

 From visual inspection of the dataset, one concludes that the images are rotated, flipped and squeezed.
 Hence, for greater generalization ability, we apply the data augmentation techniques with shifting, flipping, zooming and rotating the images.

 To save computational time when selecting a baseline model, initially only max–scaling is used as a preprocessing step.
 To prevent overfitting, a kernel regularization is used, in addition to early stopping.
 We monitor minimum of validation loss with a patience of two epochs.
-Only the last model is saved (not the best weights).
+Only the last model is saved (e.g. the weights after the last epoch, but not the weights, corresponding to the best validation performance).

 Models are compared based on standard classification metrics with macro averaging.
 Also, we account for the number of trainable parameters and seconds per epoch, as additional complexity metrics.
 Finally, it is a risk to label a COVID-infected person as healthy.
 This is what is called a type-II mistake, and used as a discriminative metric to select the best model.